vitessio/website/content/en/docs/reference/vreplication/v2/reshard.md

 #### action

 <div class="cmd">

 Reshard is an "umbrella" command.
 The `action` sub-command defines the operation on the workflow.

 </div>

 #### options
 <div class="cmd">

 Each `action` has additional options/parameters that can be used to modify its behavior.

 `actions` are common to both MoveTables and Reshard v2 workflows.
-Only the `create` action has different parameters, all other actions have common options and semantics.
+Only the `create` action has different parameters, all other actions have common options and similar semantics.
 These actions are documented separately.

 </div>

 #### workflow identifier

 <div class="cmd">

-All workflows are identified by `targetKeyspace`.`workflow` where `targetKeyspace` is the name of the keyspace to which the tables are being moved to. `workflow` is a name you assign to the MoveTables workflow to identify it.
+All workflows are identified by `targetKeyspace.workflow` where `targetKeyspace` is the name of the keyspace to which the tables are being moved. `workflow` is a name you assign to the Reshard workflow to identify it.

 </div>